Davecal00/VBA-challenge/README.md

 The total stock volume of the stock.

+functionality to script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".

 ![2018_Year_Stock_Data](https://user-images.githubusercontent.com/124627390/224339447-c78bff8b-058c-49bf-988a-9bbbb7d41c6d.png)

-functionality to script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".

-VBA script to enable it to run on every worksheet (every year) at once